 Franklin Delano Roosevelt

-FDR (Franklin Delano Roosevelt) is almost universally lauded in our Liberal History Books as one of the great Presidents of the Century.
-The half-truths and clichés include: man of the People, saved the country from the great depression, progressive policies, idealism and integrity, guided us through WWII, saved not the nation and entire world from tyranny, and so on.
+FDR (Franklin Delano Roosevelt) is almost universally lauded in our Liberal History Books as one of the great Presidents of the Century: man of the People, saved the country from the great depression, progressive policies, idealism and integrity, guided us through WWII, saved not the nation and entire world from tyranny, and so on.

-There are some truths buried in the caricature, but there's an awful lot of lies of omission and commission.
+There's a few half-truths buried in the caricature and clichés, but there's an awful lot of lies of omission and commission.
 I'm going to focus on the darker side of FDR, not because that's all there was to this complex man, but because we should know the bad and the good to judge for ourselves, not just be force-fed the propaganda version.

 FDR was a Mason, loved backroom dealings and old-boy networks, and later put the "Great Seal" on the dollar bill as homage to that influence and cronyism.
 After plagiarizing someone else's speech, he got the NY Governors seat in trade for a sweetheart loan to bail him out of a failed "Spa" (Warm Springs Debacle): because his spending habits exceeded his generous stipend, and he had no fiduciary competence, he was often in debt.